Tikubonn/goot.el/README.md

 * `(goot-for condition increment &rest body)`
     * this evaluate *body* section forever, until to reach the `goot-break`, or *condition* was failed. you can repeat this section from the beginning with using `goot-continue` oprator. *increment* is evaluate always at end of loop.
 * `(goot-block &rest body)`
-    * this evaluate *body* section one times. you can repeat or abort this section with `goot-break' or `goot-continue' oprators.
+    * this evaluate *body* section one times. you can repeat or abort this section with `goot-break` or `goot-continue` oprators.

 # provide optimized macros